BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

 <p>
     Perhaps in part because Sagan wrote the book while fighting the cancer that ultimately took his life, the book feels different.
-    It's much more visceral, deep, eloquent, and intense than typical scientific communication.
+    It's more visceral, deep, eloquent, and intense than typical scientific communication.
     The most deeply-felt ideas of a dying genius.
 </p>